Israeli settlement factory sparks Super Bowl-sized controversy

 "We're very proud to be here and contribute to the co-existence and hopefully the peace in this region," he said.

-Johansson released a statement to the Huffington Post on Friday praising SodaStream for "supporting neighbors working alongside each other, receiving equal pay, equal benefits and equal rights."
+Johansson released a statement to the Huffington Post on Friday praising SodaStream for "supporting neighbours working alongside each other, receiving equal pay, equal benefits and equal rights."

 SIDE-BY-SIDE